ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 aws\_secret\_access\_key = {secret_access_key}
 ```
 {: codeblock}
-{: caption="Example 33.
+{: caption="Example 32.
 Credentials as they are defined in your `~/.aws/credentials` file" caption-side="bottom"}

 2. In the web page for the application you created using the CLI command on the {{site.data.keyword.cloud_notm}} Platform,
-    define your required credentials per as environment variables per development best practices by
+    define your required credentials as environment variables per development best practices by
-    logging in to {{site.data.keyword.cloud_notm}} Platform, and under Cloud Foundry Apps, select the
+    logging in to {{site.data.keyword.cloud_notm}} Platform, and under Cloud Foundry Apps, select your
-    app COS-WebGallery.
-From the app menu, click Runtime.
+    app, 'webapplication.'
+From the tabs, click Runtime.

 3. In the Runtime window, click Environment variables at the top of the
     page and scroll to the User-defined section, which allows you to add